 Gerry Curran has acted as an advisor and media liaison for the Courts Service in Ireland, and to five Chief Justices.
 He is a well-regarded and prominent figure in the media industry having started a career in broadcasting 30 years’ ago.
 In the past 25 years he has served on local, branch, Irish and NUJ-wide committees in a variety of capacities.
 He is the NEC's Republic of Ireland rep.

-Fran McNulty, NUJ vice president
+Fran McNulty, NUJ joint president

 Fran McNulty